jaydeepd/jos/README.md

 # jos
-  An Event-loop inspired RTOS for microcontrollers.
+  A message-loop inspired RTOS for microcontrollers.